Telephony replacement: digital lines (VoIP telephony)

 What does this mean for my college or department?

-There are approximately 9000 shared area devices in use currently across the collegiate University.
+There are more than 10,000 common area devices in use currently across the collegiate University.
 These are handsets located in communal or shared areas allowing more than one person to make or receive calls (for example, receptions areas, porters’ lodges).
-The introduction of Teams Phone could result in some of these shared areas no longer requiring a physical handset and the table below outlines the options for moving these lines.
+The introduction of Teams Phone could result in some of these common areas no longer requiring a physical handset and the table below outlines the options for moving these lines.
 If you are unsure about the best solution to use or need further advice, please contact the project team.

 Current Chorus configuration Suggested alternative How to achieve this Associated cost

-Hunt group Teams Call Queue/Autoattendant Complete the ‘Call Queues and AutoAttendants’ Service Request None
+Hunt group Teams Call Queue/Autoattendant Complete the ‘Call Queues and AutoAttendants’ Service Request via the survey spreadsheet (supplied to Telephone Coordinators at appropriate time) None

-Shared area phone, eg lodge/library/lab etc where a phone is required Teams Desk phone using a Shared Area Device licence Contact the project team.
-Your network will require configuration, a device will need to be ordered/configured/deployed, and a Shared Area Device account created for you
+Your network will require configuration, a device will need to be ordered/configured/deployed, and a Shared Area Device account created for you.
+Contact the project team

 Up front hardware cost, future hardware refresh cost

-Ongoing Shared Area Device licence fee under new cost model
+Ongoing Shared Area Device licence fee and line charge under new cost model

-Shared area phone, eg lodge/library/lab etc where a phone is no longer required Move the extension to a Teams Call Queue/Autoattendant.
-Provide Telephony over Teams to the users who need to answer these calls.
+Common area phone, eg lodge/library/lab etc where a phone is no longer required Move the extension to a Teams Call Queue/Autoattendant.
+Provide Teams Phone to the users who need to answer these calls.
 This will facilitate hybrid working

-1. Assign the users who will handle calls Telephony over teams in Phoneman
+1. Assign the users who will handle calls Teams in Phoneman

 2. Complete the Call Queues and AutoAttendants Service Request

-Intercomms Reconfigure these devices to talk to a user on Teams Contact the project team.
-We will have to handle these case by case at first Unknown
+Intercoms Reconfigure these devices to talk to a user on Teams Contact the project team, which will handle these on a case-by-case basis To be determined individually

 Detailed information